kztrp/kztrp/README.md

 ### Hi there 👋, my name is Kamil
-#### I am MSc student in final year of my studies
+#### I am Junior Application Developer at Fortaco.
-My name is Kamil Zdeb and currently I am Computer Science student at Faculty of Computer Science and Telecommunications in in Wroclaw University of Science and Technology.
-I am interested in machine learning and artificial inteligence.
+My name is Kamil Zdeb and I recently graduated in Computer Science at Faculty of Computer Science and Telecommunications in Wroclaw University of Science and Technology.
+Currently I am working on some IoT stuff.

 ### Languages and Tools:
 ---